 The house has three double bedrooms; a double and a twin at each end of the ground floor and a twin up a steep flight of stairs on the first floor.
 The master bedroom is en-suite, with a bath and shower and there is a second shower room downstairs, which has a wet-room style shower.

 The open plan living and dining area has wooden flooring throughout and with floor to ceiling glass doors, it allows constant views across the Sound of Sleat to the Knoydart Peninsular.
 The doors open out onto a long deck and the garden, perfect for relaxing on Skyeís sunny days or for stargazing at night.
 The living room has double-height ceilings to give a strong sense of spaciousness, with a small galley above containing exercise mats and yoga ball.
 The living area has a wood-burning stove, a Sony computer/video player and Freesat TV and DVD player.
 There is a Bose sound dock for your music and wireless internet throughout the house.†The dining table can comfortably seat up to eight people.

-The galley-style kitchen is perfectly stocked for keen cooks with a full range of appliances, pans and utensils, with a large Smeg gas hob and electric oven, a fridge/freezer and a dishwasher.
-A microwave is separately located in the hall utility cupboard, where a washer/dryer is also available.
-The entrance hall has plenty of hanging space for jackets and coats.
+The galley-style kitchen is perfectly stocked for keen cooks with a full range of appliances, pans and utensils.†There is a large Smeg gas hob and electric oven, a fridge/freezer and a dishwasher.

 The house comes with a supply of firewood and coal.
 Sheets, duvets and towels are all included, as are electricity charges.
 There is a phone which you may use for local calls only, please.